National Trauma Education and Policy Institute

 Sexual Assault/Sex Trafficking

-Raising awareness and Improving services from all perspectives.
-Increasing regulation to locate and stop sex trafficking rings.
+Raising awareness and improving services from all perspectives; increasing regulation to locate and stop sex trafficking rings.

 Autism

-Dr. Jeffery Kranzler,
+Committee Chairs: Dr. Jeffery Kranzler, Jenny Lynn

 Emotional Service Animals

-Committee Chair:
+Committee Chair: Johanna Berkson

 Learning Differences

-Claudia Marin Andrade
+Committee Chair: Claudia Marin Andrade

 Gang Awareness